 The programme focuses on studying the legal room for manoeuvre for states and other actors in the areas of crisis management, defence and security.
-The programme covers the entire spectrum from peace to crisis and armed conflict – always with the legal perspective in focus and primarily focused on international law.
+The programme covers the entire spectrum from peace to crisis and armed conflict from an international legal perspective.

 You will have the opportunity to study, for example:

 - The right of states to use force against other states or against non-state actors.